 Booking procedure: many of the schemes state specific times of the day to ring and book.
 Please respect these times.
 Some schemes have an answer phone.
 Leave your details clearly and be patient.
 They should ring you back as soon as they can.

-Charges/donations: this will help you work out how much your trip should cost.
-Most organisations keep their costs to a minimum or rely on donations.
-Please remember to have the fare or donation ready when you travel.
+Charges/donations: most organisations keep their costs to a minimum or rely on donations.
+Please ask about the cost when booking and remember to have the fare or donation ready when you travel.

 "I think they do a good service, are always polite when they pick you up and see if you have your seatbelt on which is a good thing."